Clinical and Translational Science Award (U54 Clinical Trial Optional)

 - Projects designed to implement, assess and/or disseminate methods, approaches, education and training in clinical and translational science that are targeted to improving rural health outcomes and eliminating health disparities

-A detailed listing of systemic barriers and domains of activity is provided on the original link text program announcement.
+A detailed listing of systemic barriers and domains of activity is provided on the original program announcement.

 Eligible applicants include: